-The Pandemic also resulted in considerable stress for the Council's Finances, and as discussed more fully later.
-However Government's actions to support Authorities during the pandemic have meant that the Council's finances are in a similar position to the start of the pandemic.
-However there remains considerable uncertainty over the way in which the Council's income streams and the broader economy will recover.
+The Pandemic also resulted in considerable stress for the Councils Finances, and a discussed more fully later.
+However Government's actions to support Authorities during the pandemic have meant that the Councils finances are in a similar position to the start of the pandemic however there considerable uncertainties over the way in which the Council's income streams and the broader economy will recover.

 A new Corporate Plan (2022-2024) is currently being developed and subject to approval and consultation will come into effect in January 2022.

 In addition to Covid19, 2020 saw the UK officially leave the European Union on the 31 January 2020.
 In response to this event, multi agency co-ordination and co-operation was necessary to identify and develop strategies to respond to potential risks to the local economy and infrastructure during this transitional period.